44.1 kHz

 CDs

-The PAL and monochrome NTSC sample rate was adopted by the global CD format, perhaps because CDs were created in both PAL and NTSC territories, or perhaps simply for the slightly increased sound quality.
-Either way, CDs were made using the output of a professional PCM encoder, such as Sony's PCM-1600.
+The PAL sample rate was adopted by the global CD format.
+CDs were originally made using the output of a professional digital audio processor, such as Sony's PCM-1600.

 Curiously, while CDs are split into sectors and frames (analogous to fields and lines respectively), they're different to any of the above videotape field and line lengths, at 75 fields per second, 98 lines per field, and 6 stereo pairs of 16-bit samples per line.[2]

-Incidentally, a full 75 Hz field is the shortest addressable point on a CD, just as a single field is the shortest addressable point on a videotape.
+Incidentally, a full 75 Hz sector is the shortest addressable point on a CD, just as a single field is the shortest addressable point on a videotape.
 This explains some tracks — such as Nine Inch Nails's "A Warm Place" — starting with a very brief snippet of the previous track.
-Perhaps they should have addresed the next field instead...
+Perhaps they should have addressed the next sector instead...

 While I'm not clear on how CDs were able to be so much smaller than LaserDiscs, it presumably helped that they have no colour signal, and that the luminance signal can be entirely Boolean, as that's all a PCM decoder needs.